vypxl/tx8/README.md

 # Used Libraries

-TX8 uses the khash library from [klib](https://github.com/attractivechaos/klib), which is licensed under the MIT License.
+TX8 uses the khash and kstring libraries from [klib](https://github.com/attractivechaos/klib), which are licensed under the MIT License.
 You can find the license text in the [header file](https://github.com/vypxl/tx8/blob/master/deps/khash.h).

+TX8 uses Google Test for unit testing.